MamidiRohit/Project2/README.md

 ## How to Run
 1. Clone this repository
 2. Install required Python libraries (`matplotlib` for plotting) from cmd.
-3. Replace with your CSV file path in model.py
+3. Replace file_path: Path to the CSV file in model.py
-4. Replace with your target column name in model.py
+4. Replace target_column: Name of the target column in model.py
-5. Then run model.py file
+6. Then run model.py file